 If you are considering spinal fusion to help treat your chronic back pain, it can be expected that you are feeling slightly apprehensive about undergoing such a complex procedure.
 In fact, most patients that we treat for chronic neck and back pain admit to being nervous prior to the surgery.
 At Laser Spine Institute, we understand that considering a spinal fusion can be daunting.

-Typically, patients who undergo a fusion surgery have already tried months and years of conservative pain treatment with no lasting results.
-Surgery is often considered the last ray of hope for many people who suffer from debilitating pain daily.
-If you are searching for information about spinal fusion, you are most likely searching for a little glimmer of hope that you can get back to your normal life.
+Typically, patients who undergo a fusion surgery have already tried several weeks or months of conservative pain treatment with no lasting results.
+Surgery is often considered the last resort option for many people who suffer from debilitating pain daily.
+If you are searching for information about spinal fusion, you are most likely searching for a little ray of hope that you can get back to your normal life.

 Spinal fusion offered at Laser Spine Institute — minimally invasive stabilization surgery

-- Spine Care Consultant — Immediately following your MRI discussion, if you have not been ordered additional tests, you will meet with your Spine Care Consultant to go over a summary of your previous appointments and to discuss the itinerary and guidelines for your upcoming surgery and postoperative care.
+- Spine Care Consultant.
+Immediately following your MRI discussion, if you have not been ordered additional tests, you will meet with your Spine Care Consultant to go over a summary of your previous appointments and to discuss the itinerary and guidelines for your upcoming surgery and postoperative care.
 This is your last appointment before your surgery, so be sure to ask questions and gather all of the answers you need to feel confident about your procedure.

 Throughout your entire patient experience, our caring team will be with you to guide you through what to expect and to help answer any questions you have along the way.
 If you would like more information about the minimally invasive stabilization surgeries we offer, reach out to our team today.
 Through a free MRI review,* we can determine if you are a potential candidate for one of our procedures and help guide you on your journey to wellness.